senoralikz/member-client/README.md

 4. As a user I would like to see what tasks are past their due date.
 5. As a user I would not want another user to have access to my tasks.

-### Link to Repo for API Side of App and Deployed Site of Client
+### Links to Repo for API Side of App and the Deployed Sites of Client and API
 'member-client deployed site:
 https://senoralikz.github.io/member-client/